 Install predefined script

 SyncTime offers a selection of scripts that you can automatically install in your user scripts directory. macOS only allows scripts inside this directory to be executed.
-You can also create your own scripts, or edit the installed scripts.
+You can also create your own scripts (see below), or edit the installed scripts.

-2. Click the Download button beside the desired script.
+- Click the Download button beside the desired script.
+You can choose any of the following predefined scripts:

 Install custom script